-When an Officer is placed on Industrial Injury or Illness and begins 4850 time, and the Officer has reached the maximum accrual of vacation hours, the Officer shall continue to accrue vacation over the maximum hours allowed in Article 24 Vacation.
+When an Officer is placed on Industrial Injury or Illness and begins 4850 time, and the Officer has reached the maximum accrual of vacation hours, the Officer shall continue to accrue vacation over the maximum hours allowed in Article 234 Vacation.
 When the Officer returns to duty, the Officer must use the excess vacation (that which was accrued over the maximum) within six months of returning.
 If the Officer does not return to duty and is separated from the CITY, the officer shall receive a payout for all vacation accrued, including the amount that has accrued over the maximum.

-23.8 RHS Plan - Vacation Payout
+23.8 Vacation Payout - RHS Plan

-Any employee who retires from the city will have all accumulated but unused vacation hours up to 200 hours deposited in a Retiree Healthcare Savings plan at the regular hourly rate of pay at the time the position was vacated.
+Any employee who retires from the city will have all accumulated but unused vacation hours up to 200 hours deposited in a Retiree Healthcare Savings plan at the base hourly rate of pay including POST and Motor Pay at the time the position was vacated.

-All hours in excess of 200 hours will be paid out to the employee at the regular hourly rate of pay at the time the position was vacated.
+All hours in excess of 200 hours will be paid out to the employee at the base hourly rate of pay including POST and Motor Pay at the time the position was vacated.

 This plan is administrated by a third party provider and City makes no warranties or representations as to the benefits amounts or administration of the plan.

-City's only responsibility with respect to the plan will be transfer finds to the RHS Plan in accordance with the provisions set forth herein.
+City's only responsibility with respect to the plan will be transfer funds to the RHS Plan in accordance with the provisions set forth herein.